I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Her lips pressed into a thin line.
 So much for peace.

-Beatrice watched as Bryce maneuvered the dinghies toward the dock, his hands working the ropes with practiced ease.
-A twist, a pull and the knots secured without hesitation.
-It was a quiet display of the years he had spent mastering the sea.
+She watched as he maneuvered the dinghies toward the dock, his hands working the ropes with quiet mastery.
+A twist, a pull—and the knots secured without hesitation.
+It was a quiet display of the years he must have spent mastering the sea.
 The boat rocked gently, no longer adrift, bound now by his steady grip.

-Then, with effortless grace, he stepped onto the dock.
-Sunlight skimmed over him, catching the golden streaks in his wind-tousled hair, highlighting the deep bronze of his skin against the crisp white of his shirt.
-The river lapped softly at the hull, but the hush that had settled over Beatrice had nothing to do with the water.
+Then, with effortless agility, he stepped onto the dock.
+Sunlight skimmed over him, catching the golden streaks in his wind-tousled hair, highlighting the tan of his skin against the crisp white of his shirt.
+The river lapped softly at the hull, but the hush that settled over Beatrice had nothing to do with the water.

 Prudence’s eyes danced with mischief.
 "Look what the tide washed in.
 Our prodigal officer graces us with his presence, fittingly by boat."

 Bryce’s laughter rolled through the picnic, rich and easy, settling around them like he had never left.
-Beatrice forced her gaze elsewhere, pretending not to notice the way his presence effortlessly commanded attention.
+Beatrice forced her gaze elsewhere, pretending not to notice the way his presence seamlessly commanded attention.

 "Aye, couldn’t resist the call of the river when I saw the opportunity," he said, reaching for another grape.
 "I hope I haven’t shattered the tranquility of your lovely event."